About our Trauma and Surgical Critical Care Fellowship

 The program adheres to the ACGME work hour rules.
 Night call is 1 per week in-house and intermittently from home, every other weekend off.
 Clinical and basic science research projects are available and encouraged.
 There are several different clinical rotations assigned throughout the year to give a varied experience in all facets of surgical critical care.
 Rotations include Cardiothoracic Surgery ICU, Neurosurgery ICU, Medicine ICU, Burn ICU and two elective rotations.
 The fellow will participate in at least 6 core months of surgical critical care combining trauma and acute care surgery patients.
-The fellow will have the opportunity for operative exposure during their night call in addition to select surgical critical care patients.
+The fellow will have the opportunity for operative exposure during their night call in addition to their surgical critical care rotations.

 Fellow Rotation Schedule (2013-2014)

 TO APPLY: Submit the SAFAS-SCCPDS application on-line which can be found at: SAFAS-SCCPDS.fluidreview.com.
 Since this is a new application program, please email Pam Creech at email@example.com to confirm receipt of your application.

 Interviews will be held: July and August, 2015.

 Click here to return to our Trauma and Acute Care Surgery Section page

 The University of Kentucky is an Equal Opportunity Employer.
 Minorities and women are encouraged to apply.